v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_05_Lab4_Ex1_Prepare_Identity_Synch.md

 2. If **Windows PowerShell** is still open, then select the **PowerShell** icon on your taskbar; otherwise, you must open **Windows PowerShell** by selecting the magnifying glass (**Search**) icon on the taskbar, typing **powershell** in the Search box that appears,  right-clicking on **Windows PowerShell**, and selecting **Run as administrator** in the drop-down menu.

-3. You must being by installing the MSOnline PowerShell module.
+3. You must begin by installing the MSOnline PowerShell module.
 In **Windows PowerShell**, at the command prompt type the following command and then press Enter:

 		Install-Module MSOnline